 4. The date of direct observation of the maximum species abundance for the given year was considered as the date of the peak of the species abundance (Peak).

 Since standard methods of goodness of fit assessment are not appropriate for nonlinear estimations (Spiess, Neumeyer, 2010) the quality of fitted logistic curves was evaluated by visual inspection of correspondence between observed cumulative curve and fitted regression line (ES 1.1).
-Additionally we inspected the level of similarity between observed date of Peak and predicted Middle-of-Season date (ES 1.1), which expected to be close to each other.
+Additionally, we inspected the level of similarity between observed date of Peak and predicted Middle-of-Season date (ES 1.1), which expected to be close to each other.
 Both methods gave acceptable results.

+The long-term average values of the timing of analyzed events are presented in Table 1.

-In some years for some species the proposed algorithm for determination of the timing of phenological events gave improbable results because of peculiarities of the seasonal cycle in these years.
-E.g., the end-of-season of Oithona similis and Microsetella norvegica sometimes (6 years and 1 year, respectively) was not reached until 365-th day, i.e., the logistic curve did not reach the plateau, so it was impossible to calculate the asymptote value of the logistic curve.
-The observations in 1963, 1972 and 1990 did not adequately describe the cumulative for C. glacialis (very short periods of the presence of species juveniles in the plankton fell on the intervals between observations).
-The same was in the case of Pseudocalanus spp. in 1961, 1962, 1994 and 1998.
-In these cases, it was not possible to build a logistic curve.
-These values were considered as missing and replaced by the algorithm of the SSA (Singular Spectral Analysis, see description of statistical methods below).
+In some years for some species the proposed algorithm for searching phenological events gave improbable results (the end date of the season was not reached until 365-th day, i.e., the logistic curve did not reach the plateau, so it was impossible to calculate the asymptote value of the logistic curve).
+It was found in Oithona similis and Microsetella norvegica dynamics (6 years and 1 year, respectively).
+In 1963, 1972 and 1990, a very short period of C. glacialis presence in the plankton fell on the intervals between observations, therefore, the observations could not have been described adequately by the logistic model.
+These values were considered as missing.
+These and other missing values were replaced using Singular Spectral Analysis (SSA), proposed as a tool for filling gaps in time series (Golyandina, Osipov, 2007; Golyandina, Korobeynikov, 2014).
+For this analysis, the gapfill() function from the Rssa package was used (Golyandina, Korobeynikov, 2014).

 Temperature.
 Several seasonal events in temperature dynamics were defined and calculated.
 For this purpose, the hydrological seasons in 0–25 m depth layer were defined according to methodology offered by A.I.
 Babkov (Babkov, 1985) with modifications.
 According to this scheme, the hydrological winter in a specific water layer is a season with water temperatures in this layer (0-25 m in our case) below 0 °C. Hydrological spring and autumn are the periods of the highest rate of the temperature change (increase or decrease, respectively); they correspond to the intervals between the dates of 0 °C and +5 °C thresholds.
 Hydrological summer is the period when the average water temperature of the layer 0-25 m exceeds +5 °C. This value corresponds also to the upper limit of the optimal temperature range of cold-water zooplankton species (Zubakha, Usov, 2004).
 The date when average water temperature in layer 0–25 m reached 3 °C was accepted as the beginning of hydrological spring, because period between 0 and 3 °C thresholds coincides with the period of ice melting, when the work was technically impossible neither from ice nor from boat or ship.
 So, the date of 3°C threshold was the first which could be detected reliably.
 Other thresholds analyzed are: 4, 5 and 8°C on ascending part of the seasonal curve and timing of the seasonal temperature peak (Table 1).
 8°C threshold was the lowest value of the latter since the beginning of monitoring (in 1969).
 6- and 7-degree thresholds were not considered, because they correlated strongly (Pearson r = 0.88), and increased unreasonably number of degrees of freedom when included in the canonical correlation analysis.
 Thus, also, we avoided effect of multicollinearity, when predictors mask effects of each other.
 Thus, we considered the period from the spring beginning to the temperature peak, the spring-summer transition period, when the reproduction and early development of studied species took place.